Wind power

 The largest environmental impact of wind power is during the building phase due to production of equipment and transportation.
 We carry out an Environmental Product Declaration (EPD) to assess the impact of both onshore and offshore wind projects.
 Wind power emits no CO2 when producing energy and it is the fastest growing energy source in the EU.

-We carry out an EPD to assess the impact of projects.
+We carry out Environmental Product Declarations (EPD) to assess the impact of projects.

 Related content